Guide: Moving to Finland

 Other points to remember

-Removal goods and pets
+Bringing removal goods and pets to Finland

 You can find answers to questions about removal goods on the page Customs rules in Finland.
 You can find information on travelling with pets on the page Travelling to Finland with dogs or cats.